MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-advanced-ediscovery.md

    - [Create and use tags](tagging-documents.md).
 You can apply tags to documents in a review set to identify which are responsive (or non-responsive to the case) and then use those tags when creating search queries to include or exclude the tagged documents.
 You can also tagging to determine which documents to export.

    - [Annotate and redact documents](view-documents-in-review-set.md#annotate-view).
 You can use the annotation tool in a review to annotate documents and redact content in documents as work product.
-We generate a PDF version of a annotated or redacted document during review to reduce the risk of exporting the un-redacted native version of the document.
+We generate a PDF version of an annotated or redacted document during review to reduce the risk of exporting the unredacted native version of the document.

    - [Analyze case data](analyzing-data-in-review-set.md).
 The analytics functionality in Advanced eDiscovery is powerful.
 After you run analytics on the data in review set, we perform analysis such as near duplicate detection, email threading, and themes that can help reduce the volume of documents that you have to review.
-We also generate an Analytics reports that summarizes the result of running analytics.
+We also generate an Analytics reports that summarize the result of running analytics.
 As previously explained, running analytics also runs [the attorney-client privilege detection model](attorney-privilege-detection.md#use-the-attorney-client-privilege-detection-model).

 5. **Export and download case data**.
 A final step after collecting, reviewing, and analyzing case data is to export it out of Advanced eDiscovery for external review or for review by people outside of the investigation team.
 Exporting data is a two-step process.
 The first step is to [export](export-documents-from-review-set.md) out the review set and into a different Azure Storage location (one provided by Microsoft or one managed by your organization).
 Then you use Azure Storage Explorer to [download](download-export-jobs.md) the data to a local computer.
 In addition to the exported data files, the contains of the export package also contains an export report, a summary report, and an error report.